castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

          passphrase => 'mypass',
     ));
     $fred->email('fred@bloggs.com');

     $fred->insert();

-Note how all the columns described in the `User.pm` class using `add_columns` appear on the **Row object** as accessor methods.
+Note how all the columns described in the `User` class using `add_columns` appear on the **Row object** as accessor methods.

-To see what's going on, set the shell environment variable [^DBIC_TRACE] to a true value, and DBIx::Class will display the SQL statement for either of these code samples on STDOUT:
+To see what's going on, we can set the shell environment variable [^DBIC_TRACE] to a true value, and DBIx::Class will display the SQL statement for either of these code samples on STDOUT:

-    INSERT INTO users (realname, username, password, email) VALUES (?, ?, ?, ?): 'Fred Bloggs', 'fred', 'XXYYZZ', 'fred@bloggs.com'
+    INSERT INTO users (realname, username, password, email) VALUES (?, ?, ?, ?): 'Fred Bloggs', 'fred', '{SSHA}GGccJQItu3l8a4SUkYy1lRqffGnCPtZanwM+gQrqwGh5GEOoz0m1Sg==', 'fred@bloggs.com'

 NB: The `?` symbols are placeholders, the actual values will be quoted according to your database rules, and passed in.

-As the `id` column was defined as being `is_auto_increment` we haven't supplied that value at all. the database will fill it in, and the `insert` call will fetch the value and store it in our `$fred` object.
+As the `id` column is defined as being `is_auto_increment` we haven't supplied that value at all.
+The database will fill it in, and the `insert` call will fetch the value and store it in our `$fred` Row object.
 It will also do this for other database-supplied fields if defined as `retrieve_on_insert` in `add_columns`.

 ### Your turn, create a User and verify with a test

-Now that's all hopefully made sense, it's time for a bit of Test-Driven-Development.
+Now that's all hopefully made sense, it's time for a bit more Test-Driven-Development.

 This is a short Perl test that will check that a user, and only one user, with the `email` of **alice@bloggs.com** exists in the database.
 You can type it up into a file named **check-alice-exists.t** in t/ directory, or unpack it from the provided tarball.